esnmrdi/algorithmictrader/README.md

-# crypto-market-bot
+# trader-bot
-A bot to observe the crypto market for bumps and dumps
+Automated trader bot for crypto/stock markets to buy/sell based on predictions made by time-series machine learning models